Chart Color Schemes

 Health outcomes in Calwell are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 59% of the total population, which consists of 3,265 people.
-The most common medical conditions in the area are mental health issues and asthma, impacting 9.4 and 9.0% of residents respectively.
-A total of 66.9% of residents declared themselves as completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
-The area has 15.9% of residents aged 65 and over, which totals 881 people, lower than the 17.6% in the Australian Capital Territory.
+Private health cover is exceptionally high at approximately 59% of the total population (3,267 people).
+The most common medical conditions are mental health issues affecting 9.4% of residents and asthma impacting 9.0%.
+A total of 66.9% of residents declared themselves completely clear of medical ailments, compared to 66.1% across the Australian Capital Territory.
+As of 2021, 15.9% of residents are aged 65 and over (882 people), lower than the 17.6% in the Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health